Banks, Lancashire

-Banks /ˈbæŋks/ is a large coastal village in Lancashire, England, south of the Ribble estuary four miles (6 km) north-east of Southport.
-The village is administered by West Lancashire Borough and North Meols Parish Council.
-It is in the South Ribble parliamentary constituency.
-At the 2001 census the population of the North Meols civil parish was 3,792, rising to 4,146 by the 2011 census.
+Banks /ˈbæŋks/ is a coastal village in the civil parish of North Meols, in the West Lancashire district, in Lancashire, England, south of the Ribble estuary four miles (6 km) north-east of Southport town centre.
+In 2021 it had a population of 4430.
+It is in the Southport parliamentary constituency.

 Banks is the largest village in the parish of North Meols on the West Lancashire coastal plain.
 It was primarily an agricultural community due to the excellent soil, although there was fishing activity for many years.
 Production of flowers and vegetables is common on the farms surrounding the village.
 The proximity of Southport and Preston have led to its expansion as a dormitory for commuters.